 Since 1972, when we opened a family counseling and support program as the first of our community-based programs in the borough, Good Shepherd has established deep roots in the South Brooklyn neighborhoods of Park Slope, Red Hook and Gowanus.
-More recently, we have extended our presence to other Brooklyn communities.
+More recently, we have extended our presence to the East New York and Bedford-Stuyvesant communities.
 We have steadily built a network of support that extends from childhood, through middle school, high school and beyond; clustering programs within specific neighborhoods and schools so that children, youth and families can benefit from as full a range of services as possible.
 By actively partnering with the NYC public school system, non-profits, corporations and other institutions in the community, we have been able to expand the seamless web of support and enrichment that is so critical if vulnerable young people are to succeed over time.

 Family Support Programs

 Building stronger families by helping them overcome challenges and stay together through counseling and other services

 Providing shelter, services and advocacy for survivors and educating the community about this issue.

 After-School Centers and Camps

 Providing safe and stimulating activities for children and teens and work experiences for older youth when school is out.

 Educational Support Services

 Helping students in large public schools stay in school and older adolescents who have fallen behind to get back on track to complete their education.